 Recipients should make consistent ongoing contributions over a period of time to the domain for which they are recognised.

-Year 9 students will be briefed and receive a copy of the process and the selection criteria for all four domains in Term 1.
-Students will be asked to reflect on whether they meet the selection criteria before applying to the Director in charge of that Domain, Mr Mike O’Brien (Director of Creative Arts), Mrs Selina Kinne (Director of Teaching & Learning, Mr Cameron Golding (Director of HPE) and Mrs Alicia McMahon (Director of Mission).
+Year 9 students are briefed in Term 4 and receive a copy of the process and the selection criteria for all four domains.
+Students are asked to reflect on whether they meet the selection criteria before applying to the Director in charge of that Domain.